 - You now have fine views across the Darent Valley below, with the brick gatehouse of Lullingstone Castle on your left and Lullingstone Park Visitor Centre down on your right.

-- Coming out of the Visitor Centre, turn right through the car parking area, go past the Acorn Adventure Play area and turn right onto a gravel path which swings down to the right to a bridge.
-Just before the bridge (which you do NOT cross), turn left onto an attractive riverside path, along the river bank with the water on your right-hand side.
-In 600 metres, by a weir in the river to your right, go through a wooden kissing gate and continue straight on towards the gatehouse of Lullingstone Castle.
+- Coming out of the Visitor Centre, turn right through the car parking area, go past the Acorn Adventure Play area and immediately turn right onto a gravel path which swings down to the right to a bridge.
+Just before the bridge (which you do NOT cross), turn left onto an attractive riverside path, signed "Lullingstone Castle and Roman Villa", and head along the river bank with the River Darent on your right-hand side.
+In 500 metres, by a weir in the river to your right, go through a wooden kissing gate and continue straight on towards the gatehouse of Lullingstone Castle.

 - [*] You can shorten the walk by 1.2km at this point by turning right to cross the river on a bridge to the left of the car park.
 In 600 metres this private road – which is also a public footpath – comes to a T-junction with the A225, where you turn left.
 In 300 metres you go under the railway bridge and turn sharp right to reach the station.